-Philosophy is supervised by Professor Lizzie Fricker.
-Classics students are looked after in their study of Philosophy by Dr Ralph Walker, whose teaching specialisms include ancient philosophy (Plato and Aristotle).
+Philosophy is supervised by Professor Paul Elbourne.
+Classics students work particularly closely with Dr Ralph Walker, whose teaching specialisms include ancient philosophy (Plato and Aristotle).

 The Classics tutors are enthusiastic about their subject.
 If you have any questions or want to know more come to one of our Open Days or contact Felix Budelmann (see below), who is always glad to reply to emails or make an appointment.